ksator/junos-verifications-automation-with-jsnapy/README.md

 # About JSNAPy:

-You can use it for for automating verification on Junos devices.
+You can use it for automating verification on Junos devices.
 This is a Python version of Junos SNapshot Administrator (JSNAP).

 ## Documentation